Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- 🗸 Have a button to drop an anchor
 		- 🗸 Allow the user to grab ancor and adjust it
 			- 🗸 This is incase the VR adjusts or resets user's position.
-		-  Have these anchors be storeable
+		- 🗸 Have these anchors be storeable
 			- 🗸 Have the Wifi Scans, Bssid Scans, or Shadow Scans within hierarchy
 			- 🗸 When a new Anchor is set, it should automatically become the new Origin for scans
-			-  Anchors should not switch between networks
+			- 🗸 Anchors should not switch between networks
-				-  Example: User places anchor in roomA with WifiA
+				- 🗸 Example: User places anchor in roomA with WifiA
-				-  User scans with Wifi A, then switches network to WifiB
+				- 🗸 User scans with Wifi A, then switches network to WifiB
-				-  The anchor would continue to store wifi maps on both networks
+				- 🗸 The anchor would continue to store wifi maps on both networks
-				-  When the user shrinks the anchor to see full map, switching networks would adjust to same size aswell.
+				- 🗸 When the user shrinks the anchor to see full map, switching networks would adjust to same size aswell.
-	-  Add the following functions to Anchor
+	- 🗸 Add the following functions to Anchor
 		- 🗸 Delete Anchor button to delete all prefabs
-		-  Activate button to change which Anchor you would use
+		- 🗸 Activate button to change which Anchor you would use
-			- Text should change when Anchor is active or not
+			- 🗸 Text should change when Anchor is active or not
+			- 🗸 Wifi Scans woul switch to the anchor that has been activated
 		- 🗸 Ability to move the anchor only on the X & Y axis
 			- 🗸 Make sure Rotation is locked to avoid slanted objects
 			- 🗸 Size of anchors can be modified.
 	- 🗸 Can anchors be inside of anchors?
 		- 🗸 Technically yes but for now gonna attempt to avoid that.
-	-  Have the user be able to shrink and adjust of whole mapped out anchor
+	- 🗸 Have the user be able to shrink and adjust of whole mapped out anchor
-		-  This could allow the impressive display within the AR enviroment
+		- 🗸 This could allow the impressive display within the AR enviroment
-		-  Easier to export photos and videos built into the VR functions
+		- 🗸 Easier to export photos and videos built into the VR functions
 	- 🗸 Make Origin Anchor not able to be deleted
-		- If Current Active Anchor is Deleted, the program will default to the Origin Anchor.
+		- 🗸 If Current Active Anchor is Deleted, the program will default to the Origin Anchor.

 ## Step 11 Plans
 	- 🗸 Clean Up Scene 1